 “His marks were above distinction,” remembers Edward Sakure Ndahiro, the headmaster of Bihinga School, where Julius attended.
 “He was a genius.”
-The 17-year-old had just taken the national exams, scoring 82 percent — a mark so high that when the headmaster reveals it, one can hear the sharp, surprised intake of his listeners’ breath.
+The 17-year-old had just taken the national exams, scoring 82% — a mark so high that when the headmaster reveals it, you can hear the sharp, surprised intake of his listeners’ breath.

 Julius never knew his score.
 The test results came back after he drowned in the pond.
 His best friend, Desire Zigirinshuti, 17, was there when it happened.
 On that day in November 2017, when the boys went to the pond to collect water, Julius went out too far, dropping into one of the pond’s deep holes.
 “We didn’t swim, so we couldn’t save him,” says Desire.

 Francisca learned late on that terrible afternoon that Julius had drowned.
 She was devastated, as were his friends.
 “On his burial date,” she says, “those kids cried until their last breath.”
 His headmaster, Edward, still grieves.
 “The family lost a good boy; the school lost; the country lost,” he says.

 The community lost, too — a sense of security replaced by fear.
 Now, Olive worries for her daughters who collect water while she works.
 She knows she could lose them.
 “Whenever I remember Julius, that is what comes in my mind,” she says.